nus-cs2103-AY2122S1/ip/docs/README.md

 Aliases: `del`, `rm`, `delete`

 Delete tasks.
 You can specify a single index or multiple indices separated by commas.
+If no value is specified between commas, it will be ignored.

 Example of usage: